Home

 What is user analysis?

-User analysis systematically examines the behavior of visitors on a website or in an app, providing information on which pages are visited particularly frequently, where users jump off, which elements are clicked on and how visitors move through the content.
+User analysis systematically examines the behaviour of visitors on a website or in an app, providing information on which pages are visited particularly frequently, where users drop off, which elements are clicked on and how visitors move through the content.

-The aim is to better understand the behavior, wishes and experiences of users in order to derive opportunities for improvement.
+The aim is to better understand the behaviour, wishes and experiences of users in order to derive opportunities for improvement.

 Example user analysis:

 An online shop finds that many visitors fill the shopping cart, but too often the purchase process is not completed.
-Through user analysis, the team recognizes that the check-out is too complicated.
-With this insight, the page is being revised.
+Through user analysis, the team recognises that the checkout is too complicated.
+With this insight, the page is revised.

 Why is user analysis important?